mnneeltakemail2/testNeel3/development-and-api/dex-api/matcher.md

 ### Full execution

 1. If for a submitted order there is no counter-order matched by price \(which price _equal or better_\) that order would be put in the corresponding `OrderBook` and remains open until executed or until `maxTimestamp` is reached.
 2. If there is a counter-order that matches with a submitted order then \_order execution \_is performed.
-That means the counter-order is removed from `OrderBook` and `ExchangeTransaction` is created and signed by the Matcher's private key and is sent to the Waves network to be included in the blockchain.
+That means the counter-order is removed from `OrderBook` and `ExchangeTransaction` is created and signed by the Matcher's private key and is sent to the Neel network to be included in the blockchain.
 3. If there are multiple orders, that are matched with a new order, the earliest on based on acceptance time gets chosen.

 ### Partial execution